-May 26 to June 1, 2019, is National AccessAbility Week.
+May 31 to June 6, 2020, is National AccessAbility Week.
 This is a time for Canadians to promote inclusion and accessibility in our communities and workplaces, and celebrate the contributions of Canadians with disabilities.
 It is also a time to recognize the efforts of individuals, communities and workplaces who are actively removing barriers to give Canadians of all abilities a better chance to succeed.

-RED T-SHIRT DAY – Wednesday, May 29, 2019
+RED T-SHIRT DAY – Wednesday, June 3, 2020

 Show your support for persons living with disabilities, accessibility and inclusion by wearing red on May 29, 2019.

-By wearing red on Red T-Shirt Day on May 29, 2019, individuals can show their support and join others across Canada in creating a visible display of solidarity for persons who are living with disabilities, and the importance of creating a fully accessible and inclusive society that honours and values the contributions of people of all abilities in all aspects of life in Canada.
+By wearing red on Red T-Shirt Day on June 3, 202029, individuals can show their support and join others across Canada in creating a visible display of solidarity for persons who are living with disabilities, and the importance of creating a fully accessible and inclusive society that honours and values the contributions of people of all abilities in all aspects of life in Canada.

-On Wednesday, May 29, 2019, post a selfie or a photo of you with your friends, classmates or colleagues — all wearing your red t-shirts — on social media.
+On Wednesday, June 3, 2020, post a selfie or a photo of you with your friends, classmates or colleagues — all wearing your red t-shirts — on social media.
 Don’t forget to tag @EasterSealsON and use the hashtags #EasterSealsOntario, #AccessAbilityForAll, and/or #RedForAccessAbility.